alanwakeddd/pokemon/README.md

 <img src="cnn_new_dataset.png">
 <br />
 After 600 epochs, the train_acc reached 0.96 but the val_acc (test accuracy) still below 0.8 and it is really bad for image classification.<br />
-Then, we tried several different model to deal with this multi-classification.<br />
+Then, we tried 2 different methods to deal with this multi-classification problem.<br />
 <h2>Method 1 Description: <br /></h2>
 VGG16 is a convolutional neural network model proposed by K. Simonyan and A. Zisserman from the University of Oxford in the paper “Very Deep Convolutional Networks for Large-Scale Image Recognition”.
 The model achieves 0.92 top-5 test accuracy in ImageNet, which is a dataset of over 14 million images belonging to 1000 classes.
-Thus it is appropriate to deal with our problem. <br />
+Thus, it is appropriate to deal with our problem. <br />
 <img src="vgg_structure.png">
 <br />